S.C. Botanical Garden to mark Día de los Muertos (Day of the Dead) Nov. 1

 Richly decorated altars or “ofrendas” in the houses and at gravesites of the departed are common Day of the Dead traditions.
 These altars are decorated with flowers and pictures of the departed, their favorite items and foods, and other lively objects such as sugar skulls, skeletons, incense and candles.

 “The South Carolina Botanical Garden is excited to host this second annual event,” said Angel Perkins, garden business manager.
 “This is a wonderful opportunity to bring the Upstate together and celebrate the culture and heritage of the Hispanic and Latino communities.
 Flowers are an important part of this celebration, so it was a natural fit to host it here.”

 For the festival, organizers will construct a massive altar where the public can display pictures, food and favorite mementos from their loved ones.
 Attendees are invited to bring portraits of the departed to place on the communal altar.

 The Botanical Garden has been growing cempazuchitl, Mexican marigold flowers, to carpet the altar.
 This is the main flower used during Day of the Dead celebrations.
 The flower’s vibrant color is said to represent the sun, which in Aztec mythology guides spirits on their way to the underworld.

-The Day of the Dead celebration is the result of the ancient ritual venerations and offerings to the goddess Mictecacihuatl, “Lady of the Dead,” for deceased children and adults, as well as the Spaniards’ desire to accommodate these festivities within the Catholic celebrations of All Saints’ Day and All Souls’ Day.
+The Day of the Dead celebration is the result of the ancient ritual venerations and offerings to the goddess Mictecacihuatl, “Lady of the Dead,” for deceased children and adults.
 The emphasis of this holiday is on honoring memories and uniting the community as well as using celebration and vibrant colors to lighten the dark shades of our mortality.